 (a) General.
-Only the following Private Organizations and Government Entities satisfying the requirements specified below may be Subscribers:
+Only the following Private Organizations, Business Entities, and Government Entities satisfying the requirements specified below may be Subscribers:

-(b) Private Organization Subjects.
-DigiCert may issue EV Certificates to Private Organizations that satisfy the following requirements:

-(1) The Private Organization MUST be a legally recognized entity whose existence was created by a filing with (or an act of) the Incorporating Agency in its Jurisdiction of Incorporation (e.g., by issuance of a certificate of incorporation);

-(2) The Private Organization MUST have designated with the Incorporating Agency a Registered Agent, Registered Office (as required under the laws of the Jurisdiction of Incorporation) or equivalent;

-(3) The Private Organization MUST NOT be designated on the records of the Incorporating Agency by labels such as "inactive," "invalid," "not current," or the equivalent;

-(4) The Private Organization's Jurisdiction of Incorporation and/or its Place of Business MUST NOT be in any country where DigiCert is prohibited from doing business or issuing a certificate by the laws of the United States; and

-(5) The Private Organization MUST NOT be listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the United States.

-(c) Government Entity Subjects.
-The CA may issue EV Certificates to Government Entities that satisfy the following requirements:

-(1) The legal existence of the Government Entity MUST be established by the law of the Jurisdiction of Incorporation;

-(2) The Government Entity MUST NOT be in any country where DigiCert is prohibited from doing business or issuing a certificate by the laws of the United States; and

-(3) The Government Entity MUST NOT be listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the United States.

-(d) Excluded Subjects.
-Until additional criteria for validation are defined by the Guidelines, DigiCert does not issue EV Certificates to any person or any organization or entity that does not satisfy the requirements above, including but not limited to the following:

-- (1) General partnerships

-- (2) Unincorporated associations

-- (3) Sole proprietorships

-- (4) Individuals (natural persons)

-Validation criteria for these organizations or entities will be addressed in the next major revision of the Guidelines, at which time DigiCert may issue EV Certificates to such entities in accordance with such revisions.
+- (b) Private Organization Subjects.
+DigiCert may issue EV Certificates to Private Organizations that satisfy the following requirements: - (1) The Private Organization MUST be a legally recognized entity whose existence was created by a filing with (or an act of) the Government Agency in its Jurisdiction of Incorporation or Registration (e.g., by issuance of a certificate of incorporation or registration) or is an entity that is chartered by a Government Agency; - (2) The Private Organization MUST have designated with the Government Agency a Registered Agent, Registered Office (as required under the laws of the Jurisdiction of Incorporation or Registration) or equivalent; - (3) The Private Organization MUST NOT be designated on the records of the Government Agency by labels such as "inactive," "invalid," "not current," or the equivalent; - (4) The Private Organization MUST have a verifiable physical existence and business presence; - (5) The Private Organization's Jurisdiction of Incorporation, Registration, Charter or License and/or its Place of Business MUST NOT be in any country where DigiCert is prohibited from doing business or issuing a certificate by the laws of the United States; and - (6) The Private Organization MUST NOT be listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the United States. - (c) Government Entity Subjects.
+DigiCert may issue EV Certificates to Government Entities that satisfy the following requirements: - (1) The legal existence of the Government Entity MUST be established by the law of the political subdivision in which such Government Entity operates; - (2) The Government Entity MUST NOT be in any country where DigiCert is prohibited from doing business or issuing a certificate by the laws of the United States; and - (3) The Government Entity MUST NOT be listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the United States. - (d) Business Entities.
+DigiCert MAY issue EV Certificates to Business Entities who do not qualify under subsection (b) but that do satisfy the following requirements: - (1) The Business Entity MUST be a legally recognized entity whose formation included the filing of certain forms with the Government Agency in its Jurisdiction, the issuance or approval by such Government Agency of a charter, certificate, or license, and whose existence can be verified with that Government Agency; - (2) The Business Entity MUST have a verifiable physical existence and business presence; - (3) At least one Principal Individual associated with the Business Entity MUST be identified and validated: - (4) The identified Principal Individual MUST attest to the representations made in the Subscriber Agreement: - (5) Where the Business Entity represents itself under an assumed name, DigiCert MUST be able to verify the Business Entity's use of the assumed name pursuant to the requirements of Section 3.2.2 herein; - (6) The Business Entity and the identified Principal Individual associated with the Business Entity MUST NOT be located or residing in any country where DigiCert is prohibited from doing business or issuing a certificate by the laws of the United States; and - (7) The Business Entity and the identified Principal Individual associated with the Business Entity MUST NOT be listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the United States.